andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
 - [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
-- [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
-How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol. .
 - [Awesome-PicGo](https://github.com/PicGo/Awesome-PicGo) - A collection of awesome projects using PicGo.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy) - :european_castle: Fantasy literature worth reading.